Al Bustan Hotel

-Al Bustan Hotel is a hotel located in Beirut, Lebanon which opened in 1967.
+Al Bustan Hotel is a hotel located in Beit Mery, Lebanon which opened in 1967.

 History

 In 1962, Lebanese entrepreneur Emile Bustani purchased the 1930 hotel called the Grand Hotel, where he and his wife used to go dancing before they married in the 1930s.
 He had bought the building with the intention of developing it.
 In order for redevelopment to happen, they needed to demolish the old hotel.
 Construction for the new hotel started in 1962.
 Emile died before its completion.
 However, his wife and daughter Myrna Bustani continued the development of the project.

 By 1967, the hotel was officially completed and ready for its grand opening.
 Bustani's wife chose the name "Al Bustan" (The Garden) – it was the first hotel of the time to take an Arabic name, when Beirut's hotels all took European names.
 The Al Bustan would become an important Lebanese landmark.